JBusillo/vanilla/README.md

-# Reproduction for vitejs/vite issue #xxxx
+# Reproduction for vitejs/vite issue #3024

 The root module has a dependency of "dependency1", which in turn has a dependency of "dependency2".
 The root module and "dependency1" are in ESM format, "dependency2" is in CJS format.